inet-framework/inet-showcases/wireless/ieee802154/doc/index.rst

 ``residualEnergyCapacity`` statistic is available.

 We want to measure the energy consumption of the different nodes in the network.
-For this, we use the ``Ieee802154Power`` configuration in .
-This just extends the ``Ieee802154`` configuration with a simulation time limit of 100s:
+For this, we use the ``Ieee802154Power`` configuration in :download:`omnetpp.ini <../omnetpp.ini>`.
+This configuration just extends the ``Ieee802154`` configuration with a simulation time limit of 100s:

 .. literalinclude:: ../omnetpp.ini
    :start-at: Ieee802154Power